Kevin-Lago/python-hackerrank-solutions/src/python/strings/merge_the_tools/README.md

 $k = 3$

 There are three substrings of length $3$ to consider: 'AAA', 'BCA' and 'DDE'.
-The first substring is all 'A' characters, so $u_{i} = 'A'.
+The first substring is all 'A' characters, so $u_{i} = 'A'$.
 The second substring has all distinct characters, so $u_{2} = 'BCA'$.
 The third substring has $2$ different characters, so $u_{3} = 'DE'$.
 Note that a subsequence maintains the original order of characters encountered.
 The order of characters in each subsequence shown is important.

 __Function Description__